HobnobMancer/cazy_webscraper/README.md

 * `cazy_webscraper` no longer retrieves NCBI taxonomies by default
     - The number of proteins associated with multiple taxons in CAZy has grown exponentially
+    - Therefore, for speed `cazy_webscraper` will no longer retrieve the latest NCBI taxonomic classifications for proteins listed under multiple taxa by default
     - By default `cazy_webscraper` will uses the first taxon listed in the CAZy database dump
     - Use the `--ncbi_tax` flag to retrieve the latest taxonomic classifications from NCBI for proteins listed with multiple taxons in CAZy
-    - Or compile the local SQLite database and use the `cw_get_ncbi_taxs` to retrieve the latest taxonomic classiciations from NCBI for proteins matching your provided criteria
+    - Or compile the local SQLite database and use:
+        - `cw_get_ncbi_taxs` to retrieve the latest taxonomic classiciations from NCBI for proteins matching your provided criteria
+        - `cw_get_genomics` and `cw_get_gtdb_taxs` to retrieve the genomic accessions associated with each protein interest, and then retrieve the relevant taxonomic classification for each genomic accession from the GTDB database
+        - `cw_get_uniprot_data` and the `--taxonomy`/`-t` flag to retrieve the latest taxonomic classifications from UniProt

 ## Documentation